lgragert/sequence-alignment/installation_guide_mac.md

 chsh -s /bin/bash
 ```

-Default shell for MacOS Catalina is `zsh`, which might cause inconsistencies between MacOS versions that could impact our scripts.
+Default shell for MacOS is `zsh`, which might cause inconsistencies between MacOS versions that could impact our scripts.